whoAmI-cslim/dynamic_IP_checker_updater/README.md

 https://www.twilio.com/docs/libraries/python

 ## Gmail
-This script uses SMTP_SSL to send email using Gmail.
+This script uses SMTP_SSL to send emails using Gmail.

 It is recommended that you create a gmail account soley for sending the required emails.
 When doing so, you'll have to "Allow Less Secure Apps" in your Gmail settings for the SMTP services to function properly.